We need to rethink everything we know about community.

 As it is apparent in the Industry Pulse, inadequate reserve funds are a top concern across all fields within the community association management industry.
 This should come as no surprise when reviewing our data; less than a third of all community associations surveyed have commissioned a reserves study within the past year, and 42 percent have not completed one in the past three to five years.
 This is alarming, considering that associations are using reserves funds as their primary method to fund capital improvements.

 Emergency preparedness was not cited as a top concern within the industry, and 89 percent of respondents do not have a plan to enhance their existing emergency plans in the next 6-12 months.
 This lack of concern is surprising given its drop since in the 2022 Report.
-While it’s challenging to speculate the reasons behind the drop, concerns over inflationary woes and rising homeowner tensions may simply be taking the reins.
+While it’s challenging to speculate about the reasons behind the drop, concerns over inflation and rising homeowner tensions may simply be taking the reins.

 We asked board members, If you could tell your management company one thing they’re doing right, what would you say?
 Overwhelmingly, trending answers pertained to physical attendance at board meetings, a high performing community manager, responsiveness, and mobile apps for homeowners.